On financial market correlation structures and diversification benefits across and within equity sectors: Introduction

 Ever since Markowitz' work, cross-correlation matrices of asset prices have been the key object of study in capturing market structure and the interdependencies of assets in the market or within a subset of the market such as equity sectors.
 These matrices' spectral properties encode important information about the overall market structure.
 To study evolutionary correlation structures, principal component analysis of the cross-correlation matrix was employed.
 In particular, the leading eigenvectors and eigenvalues were used to characterise the collective behaviour of the market.
 It was shown that a few components describe most of the observed variability of the market \cite{Pan2007,Wilcox2007,Fenn2011,Mnnix2012,Heckens2020}.
 Using random matrix theory, differences between cross-correlation matrices of stock price changes and random matrices can be used to uncover non-random aspects of the market \cite{Laloux1999,Plerou2002,Gopikrishnan2001,Fenn2011}.
-Network analysis, in which the stock market is viewed as a complex network where the cross-correlation matrix describes the coupling strength between individual assets, was used to find correlated groups of assets within the market \cite{Bonanno2003,Onnela2003,Onnela2004,Utsugi2004,Kim2005,Fiedor2014,Fiedor2014_2}.\\
+Network analysis, in which the stock market is viewed as a complex network where the cross-correlation matrix describes the coupling strength between individual assets, was used to find correlated groups of assets within the market \cite{Bonanno2003,Onnela2003,Onnela2004,Utsugi2004,Kim2005,Fiedor2014,Fiedor2014_2}.
+Correlation structures have often been studied using a variety of statistical and mathematical techniques to uncover various insights related to the evolution of global stock markets over time \cite{Song2011, Maslov2001, Noh2000}, and identify non-trivial temporal dependence structures \cite{Drod2000}.
+More generally, the econophysics community have used insights generated from evolutionary correlation structures to gain insights into a variety of arenas in the financial markets including equities \cite{James2022_inflation,james2021_MJW}, fixed income \cite{Driessen2003}, foreign exchange \cite{Ausloos2000,arjun} and cryptocurrencies \cite{James2021_crypto,JamescryptoEq, Wtorek2020, Drod2018,james2021_crypto2,Drod2019, Drod2020, Drod2020_entropy, James2022_physica_d, Chu2015,Sigaki2019}.
+The study of time-evolutionary correlation structures has also been of great use in other fields \cite{James2021_geodesicWasserstein,james2021_TVO,james2021_CovidIndia,james2021_hydrogen,james2021_olympics}.
+However, one must note that given the nonstationary and volatile nature of financial securities, they often exhibit heavy-tailed distributions \cite{Cerqueti2020, Wan2017, Stehlk2017, ChiaShangJamesChu1996, Chen2018, Cerqueti2019} and this can lead to limitations in the naive application of the Pearson correlation metric.